You know what QR Codes are and how they’re used in recruitment.

 “This (QR Code) reduces the need for us to spend time recording their details.For this round, we actually spend more time talking with them and understanding their career aspiration and whether they are suitable in the roles for our company.” – Pauline Loo, Group Head, Human Resources

-The event was attended by approximate 4000 NSFs from the various national services such as the police, civil services, and the army.
+Approximate 4000 NSFs from the various national services such as the police, civil services, and the army attended the event.

 An attendee, Corporal Prateep Naidu said,